denten-books/plain-text/4-screen.md

 intuitions about digital media.
 They reveal that ostensible "properties" of media are in fact claims on the mode of perception.

-[^ln5-apriori]: An apriori given because one must be human first to critically examine the concept.
+[^ln5-apriori]: An a priori given because one must be human first to critically examine the concept.

 ## Spiritual Telegraph